NovaVoidHowl/CVRFury/README.md

 3. Paste in the git url of this repo `https://github.com/NovaVoidHowl/CVRFury.git#alpha`
 4. Click the add button

-The script should then be ready to use.
+The script should then be ready to configure via `NVH -> CVRFury -> Tool Setup`.
+> ⓘ \
+Recommendation is to install all app components from the Tool Setup menu to enable all possible features

 ### Core Update Manager